CJS92/Csharp-Basics/README.md

 # Csharp-Basics

 This is an assignment for IT 2040.
+All changes and revisions will be posted here.